-5. If you want to defend against the claim and avoid default judgment entered against you, you must file a written answer, motion to dismiss or other responsive pleading within thirty (30) days from when you are served with this Notice.
-The Court will not extend time for

-6. If you do nothing, the Court may give Judgment for what the Complaint demands.
-(Section 5-16.1, Judgment by
+- A default judgment may have serious, adverse, and irreversible consequences against you. - 5.
+If you want to defend against the claim and avoid default judgment entered against you, you must file a written answer, motion to dismiss or other responsive pleading within thirty (30) days from when you are served with this Notice.
+The Court will not extend time for your response and you must make your response in writing, no oral responses will be accepted - If you do nothing, the Court may give Judgment for what the Complaint demands.
+(Section 5-16.1, Judgment by Default)